Buying an RV is a big decision and not one that you should go into unprepared.

 GVWR is the Gross Vehicle Weight Rating of your camping trailer.
 This is the maximum weight that the trailer is designed to carry.
 Once you have put all your gear into your camper, it should not exceed this weight.
-This is the weight you should consider to match with the towing capacity of you vehicle.
+This is the weight you should consider to match the towing capacity of your vehicle.

-To find your vehicle’s towing capacity, start by checking your owners manual and looking up it’s VIN number.
+To find your vehicle’s towing capacity, start by checking your owner’s manual and looking up it’s VIN number.

 Different Vehicles and What They Can Tow (typically)